algopattern/alpaca-site/content/events/sheffield-alpaca-meet-2/index.md

 ---

 * Venue: Access Space at Event Central, [26 Fargate](https://goo.gl/maps/dnCaJo1YxRTh9Ddg7), Sheffield S1 2HE (opp.
 Marks and Spencer)
-* Time: 6pm-8pm, Weds 28th September 2022
+* Time: 6pm-8pm, Tuesday 22 November 2022
-* Cost: Free, but please [sign up here](https://forms.gle/EBZKa9emvAf4Neno8) so we know how many to expect, and can let you know of any last-minute changes!
+* Cost: Free, but please [sign up here](https://forms.gle/XmEZ97fw5BuC2TTa9) so we know how many to expect, and can let you know of any last-minute changes!
+* Imposters welcome!
+This is an informal, low-stress meetup for people interested in patterns of any kind, where we do some workshop-type activities around them.
+No particular technical, craft or artistic experience required or assumed.

 *A meetup for people interested in 'algorithmic patterns', in live coding and other creative practices.*

-For this first meet we'll take a beginner-friendly look at [TidalCycles](https://tidalcycles.org/), the free/open source live coding environment for live coding and algorithmic music, and in particular the newly released version 1.9.
-The session will be lead by Alex McLean, the instigator of the TidalCycles project.
+For this second meet we'll take a beginner-friendly look at [Strudel](https://strudel.tidalcycles.org/), the free/open source live coding environment for live coding and algorithmic music in the web browser.
+The session will be lead by Alex McLean, the instigator of the project.

-Feel free to bring a laptop to get hands-on with TidalCycles.
-Please try to install [TidalCycles](https://tidalcycles.org) in advance, but help will be on hand if you have problems getting it going!
+Please bring a laptop, tablet or similar device to get hands-on with Strudel.
+It should run on just about anything without any fuss, but [let Alex know](mailto:alex@slab.org) if you have problems!

-We'll also take a quick look at [Strudel](https://strudel.tidalcycles.org), a port of TidalCycles for the web browser.

 Timing:

 * 5:30pm - set up - feel free to come early and help set out chairs, set up projector etc!
-* 6pm - arrive, casual hellos and welcome, help with Tidal installation woes
+* 6pm - arrive, casual hellos and welcome, settling in, pattern show-and-tells
-* 6:30pm - talk/demo and hands-on activity
+* 6:15pm (depending on if there are pattern show-and-tells) - talk/demo and hands-on activity
 * 8pm - wrap-up and tidy up
 * 8:30pm - lock up